ciro-mota/nessus-scanner/README.md

 ### Build:

 - Clone this repository.
-- Run the command: `docker image build -t ciromota/nessus-scanner:latest .`
+- Run the command: `docker buildx build -t ciromota/nessus-scanner:latest .`
 - Or uncomment line 5 in `docker-compose.yml` for build and run.

 ### Usage: